FouadRaheb/Watusi-for-WhatsApp/README.md

 * Install and activate original WhatsApp from the AppStore
 * Download and install [duplicated Watusi IPA](#sideloading-no-jailbreak) from the table above.
-* It is recommended to enable Watusi's `Local Notifications` feature on your duplicate to keep the app active while linking.
+* Enable Watusi's `Local Notifications` feature on your duplicate to keep the app active while linking.
-  * Open duplicated Watusi, from the welcome screen, tap 3 times on the animated image and select `Watusi` preferences, go to the `Notifications` section and activate `Enable Local Notifications`, and set it to `Location`.
+  * Open duplicated Watusi, from the welcome screen, tap 3 times on the animated image and select `Watusi` preferences, go to the `Notifications` section and activate `Enable Local Notifications`, and set it to `Audio`.
 * Move back to the welcome screen, tap `Agree and Continue`, and click on `Link this device` to get the QR Code.
 Screenshot this code and send it to another device.
+(Keep Watusi open in background)
 * Switch to your original WhatsApp
   * Go to `Settings > Linked Devices > Link a Device`
-  * Scan the QR code from your other device and wait for it to link and load your chats
+  * Scan the QR code from your other device and wait for it to link and load your chats.
+The QR code is only valid for less than a minute.
-* You can now disable the `Enable Local Notifications` feature from your duplicated app Watusi settings.
+* Disable `Enable Local Notifications` feature from your duplicated app Watusi settings.
+Keeping it enabled is known to cause a logout and will require linking again.

 You will now receive notifications from your original WhatsApp and use the duplicated app with Watusi and other tweaks.